 Surprisingly thoughtful, with emotional insights that would resonate with older audiences, Cars 3 is a tribute to older people worldwide.
-The statement that life continues beyond the end of the race.
+A statement that life continues beyond the end of the race.

 Cars 3 Synopsis

-The racing world is thrown into upheaval with the emergence of ultra-sleek, new technology rookies, the appearance of which forcing many veterans to retire early or be replaced.
+The racing world is thrown into upheaval with the emergence of ultra-sleek, new technology rookies, the appearance of which forces many veterans to retire early or be replaced.
 Lightning McQueen himself is badly injured in a crash during a futile attempt to overtake new star Jackson Storm.
-Despondent, but fortunately perked up by his girlfriend Sally Carrera, McQueen returns to his sponsor Rust-eze months later to discover it has been purchased by a high-tech corporation.
+Despondent, but thereafter perked up by his girlfriend Sally Carrera, McQueen returns to his sponsor Rust-eze months later to discover it has been purchased by a high-tech corporation.
 He is then offered the opportunity to redeem his reputation using the latest training methods and gadgets.
 In the process, McQueen realises he might have indeed reached the end of his racing life.

 Not that they were horrible productions, there’s never any bad Pixar movie in my opinion.
 Just that, the Cars franchise doesn’t feel to have the sort of emotional resonance found in other Pixar works.
 In addition, there are the accusations of owner Disney wanting to milk merchandising as much as possible, which I feel to be quite true.

 Both contribute to my conclusion that the Cars entries are those sort of movies Pixar produces to “fill in” the years between better-anticipated productions.
 They are for quotas.
 For convenient money making too.